antonycourtney/tabli/src/tabli-core/src/NOTES.md

 - Refactor: CloseButton should probably be its own component, but need to think carefully about how to deal with <container>:hover

+- If a Saved Tab is opened twice (duplicate) and one of those tabs is closed, it will stick around in the grayed out / closed state

+- Checkbox on closed, saved tabs should be gray

 =======
 *** Critical issue, 2May16: